 - Spine twist: While sitting upright in your chair, place your left arm behind your left hip.
 Hold on to your chair with your right arm.
 Keep your feet flat on the ground and slowly turn to your left.
 Hold for ten seconds.
 Switch sides.
 Repeat 5 times per side.

-Everyone can learn how to stretch, regardless of age or current flexibility and it should be a part of your routine whether you exercise or not.
+Everyone can learn how to stretch, regardless of age or current flexibility.
 It does not require a huge commitment of time but stretching can end up providing you with huge results.
-Make this spring the time you add stretching to your daily routine … your body will thank you.
+Let something positive come out of COVID-19 by adding stretching to your daily routine today.
+Your body will thank you.